Memo2004/Telco-Customer-Churn-Prediction/README.md

 * Account information (contract type, payment method, etc.)
 * Churn status (yes/no).

-(Please ensure to specify the data source, and any specifics regarding the data cleaning or preprocessing if significant)

 ## Project Structure
-Markdown

 # Telco Customer Churn Prediction